Free Application for Federal Student Aid (FAFSA)

 Summer Quarter ONLY: If you are enrolled full time in the spring and will be enrolled full time in the fall, you are eligible for a voucher, even if you are not enrolled full time in the summer.
 If you are graduating in the spring, you are not eligible for a summer voucher.

 Graduate students: you can pick up your voucher from Graduate Division, located on the fourth floor of the main campus Student Services Center building.
-Please see Graduate Division for rules and regulations regarding voucher distribution.
+Please contact your graduate coordinator for eligibility rules and for the date(s) of voucher distribution.

 If you are a Skaggs School of Pharmacy or School of Medicine student, you can pick up your voucher from your respective office of student affairs.
 Please see the School of Pharmacy or School of Medicine for details.